larryzodiac/big-bank/README.md

 2. Connect to Mongodb.
 3. Setup Express API & Axios to connect the client to the server.

 Once completed, the next step in the project was authentication for users wishing to register/login/logout.
 This was achieved by first setting up API routes and testing them with [Postman](https://www.postman.com/), followed by building basic forms & handling route redirections in React using Axios & React Router.
-Finally, to achieve a persistent session for user who are already logged in, [Express Sessions](https://www.npmjs.com/package/express-session) was used.
+Finally, to achieve a persistent session for users who are already logged in, [Express Sessions](https://www.npmjs.com/package/express-session) was used.

 4. Setup UI component libraries.
 5. Setup site map & routes.